 Now, I admit: Same as some others in the reviewers’ community, I first thought that Vanha was a fully stocked band.
 What a surprise to find out that Vanha are two guys only of the multi-instrumentalist kind.
-Meet Jan Johansson on vocals, guitars and keyboards and Jesse Oinas on drums.
-That the band only saw the day of light mid 2016 and produced such a refined and angst dripping bit of doom a few short months later is pretty damn cool.
+Meet Jan Johansson on vocals, guitars, and keyboards and Jesse Oinas on drums.
+That the band only saw the day of light around mid-2016 and produced such a refined and angst-dripping bit of doom a few short months later is pretty damn cool.

 The second track Into The Cold Night really embeds this sentiment.
 Its meaty splendor really gets you to the next level of this doomish experience.
-Just check out the video below:
+And do check out the video below, will ya.